BerlinerGazette/BG/public/wp-content/plugins/flattr/readme.txt

 === Flattr ===
-Contributors: aphex3k
+Contributors: aphex3k, VoxPelli
 Donate link: https://flattr.com/donation/give/to/der_michael
 Tags: flattr, donate, micropayments
-Requires at least: 3.0
+Requires at least: 3.3
-Tested up to: 3.2
+Tested up to: 3.4
-Stable tag: trunk
+Stable tag: 1.2.0

-This plugin allows you to easily add a Flattr button to your wordpress blog.
+This plugin allows you to easily add a Flattr donation buttons to your blog and blog posts.

 == Description ==